archerydwd/Apache-Flask-Ubuntu/README.md

 That should be it for the flask_sakila application.
 You should now be able to open a browser and go to http://localhost and view the sakila application running through apache.

+=
+###Run the tests

+You can now run the Gatling tests on the flask blog & sakila apps by following the instructions found here: https://github.com/archerydwd/gatling-tests